HMuraja/mythology-quiz/README.md

 ## Finish Window
-This is the last wndow of the game and states "Finish!" at the top, the score in the middle and and return arrow at the bottom.
-Score displayes is a sum of all the points gotten from the quiz.
-Once the return button, which is a circling arrow, is clicked it will return the the start window to the view.
+This is the last window of the game and states "Finish!" at the top, the score in the middle and return arrow at the bottom.
+Score displays is a sum of all the points gotten from the quiz.
+Once the return button, which is a circling arrow, is clicked it will return the start window to the view.
 A new game is started just like explained in the beginning.

 ![Finish Window](assets/readme-media/finish-window.png)
 ## Footer

-Footer has two links: one to this projects GitHub page and to the authors Linkedin profile.
+Footer has two links: one to this projects GitHub page and to the authors LinkedIn profile.

 ![Footer](assets/readme-media/socialmedia-links.png)